includeos/documentation/NaCl.rst

 	- drop (immediately drops the packet)
 	- accept (immediately accepts the packet)
 	- log (prints out the given string and/or the specified packet properties each time a packet reaches the action)
+	- syslog (the default behaviour of this action is to print out the given string and/or the specified packet properties each time a packet reaches the action.
+A timestamp is always included.
+If a :ref:`Syslog` object is defined in the NaCl, the messages will be sent over UDP instead)

 Possible **actions** in **Nats**:

 	- dnat (destination NATs the packet and returns)
 	- snat (source NATs the packet and returns)
 	- log (prints out the given string and/or the specified packet properties each time a packet reaches the action)
+	- syslog (the default behaviour of this action is to print out the given string and/or the specified packet properties each time a packet reaches the action.
+A timestamp is always included.
+If a :ref:`Syslog` object is defined in the NaCl, the messages will be sent over UDP instead)

 Drop, accept, dnat and snat are verdicts, and when a packet reaches a verdict, the function returns the verdict and the rest of the function is not executed for that packet.
-The log action is not a verdict in that way, it just prints the message that the user has specified if a packet gets to it.
+The log and syslog actions are not verdicts in that way, they just print the message that the user has specified (or send them over UDP) if a packet gets to them.
 After that the function execution continues until a verdict is reached.

 Examples of **drop actions**: